Skip to main content

 Winners received:

-• A $10,000 grant to help make their idea a reality
+• A $10,000 grant to fund the project idea

-engaged with their projects and said that they planned to continue to build on them.
+According to the report, 80% of MIYO grantees were still highly engaged with their projects two years after the grants were awarded.
 Their projects achieved several markers of citizen-centered work, including better collaborations with community partners and a focus on longer-term cultural change.

 Building Local Alignment (BLA) by the Robert Wood Johnson Foundation (RWJF)